 Facts About IUD Insertion

-You can get an intrauterine device only from a doctor, and only a doctor can insert it properly.
-Inserting it takes less than a minute in your doctor’s office.
+You can get an intrauterine device only from a gynecologist, and only a obgyn specialist, a doctor can insert it properly.
+Inserting it takes less than a minute in cardiology NYC office.
 The IUD insertion process has been compared to getting a pap smear with some accompanying cramping.
 Some women experience lightheadedness or nausea, but it’s rare.
 The procedure can be temporarily uncomfortable, but most women who get an IUD say the discomfort is worth it for years of painless birth control.

 IUD Side Effects

-While your doctor has to insert the device, it’s virtually maintenance free.
+While your gynecologist has to insert the device, it’s virtually maintenance free.
 IUD complications are rare, and the side effects from an IUD are minimal.
 Most subside after several months.
 Issues can include: